+Festivals enlighten our minds and soul.
+Brunei is a perfect place for those interested in gala celebrations and ceremonies.
 Bruneians enjoy many festivals throughout the year with great enthusiasm and rejoice.
 Check out some festivals that are celebrated in Brunei.

 Ramadhan is the ninth holy month of the Islamic calendar.
-Muslims celebrate the festival by keeping fast in the month of Ramdhan, from dawn to dusk in which they don't eat, drink and utilise materialistic comforts.
+Muslims celebrate the festival by keeping fast in the month of Ramdhan, from dawn to dusk, in which they don't eat, drink and utilise materialistic comforts.
 During this holy month, Muslims concentrate on religious activities.
-Prayers are held at the mosques throughout the Brunei.
+Prayers are held at the mosques throughout Brunei.

 On 31st March, Royal Brunei Armed Day is celebrated to mark the foundation of the Royal Brunei Armed Forces.
-This festival is organised in the heart of the Brunei at the Taman Haji Sir Omar Ali Saifuddien.
-Military parades, parachute shows and artillery displays are held for public.
+This festival is organised in the heart of Brunei at the Taman Haji Sir Omar Ali Saifuddien.
+Military parades, parachute shows and artillery displays are held for the public.

 Hari Raya Aidiladha celebrated on November 17th, is also known as Hari Raya Koran.
 Many Muslims go on board to holy pilgrimage to Mecca.
 They sacrifice goats and cows to honour the willingness of Prophet Ibrahim to sacrifice his son Ishmael before God intervened and asked him to provide him with a sheep instead.
 The meat is distributed to friends, relatives and amongst those who are less fortunate.